mcsee/Software-Design-Articles/Articles/Blogging/Top 10 Software Developer Self-Improvement Sites/readme.md

 If you ever want to move to the major leagues you need to read books.
 Period.

-I like the [O'Reilly Platform](https://learning.oreilly.com/) since it provides you with all the books you will never need and also has amazing streaming content.
+I like the [O'Reilly Platform](https://learning.oreilly.com/) since it provides you with all the books you'll never need and also has amazing streaming content.

 It is an amazing continuous learning platform.